pjnalls/pjnalls/README.md

 > A great specialist is also a good generalist.

-👆🏾 I see the importance general understanding of the world to truly know the purpose of JavaScript, what it can do, and <em>why</em> it does what it does.
+👆🏾 I see the importance of general world understanding in order to truly know the purpose of JavaScript, what it can do, and <em>why</em> it does what it does.

 ...